ap2wow/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ### AIC

-AIC (Akaika Information Criterion) measures the relative quality of a statistical model, for a given set of data.
+AIC (Akaike Information Criterion) measures the relative quality of a statistical model, for a given set of data.
 AIC is based on information entropy, so that it does not provide a test of a model, i.e. testing a null hypothesis.
 In this way, AIC can tell nothing about the quality of the model in an absolute sense.
 If all candidate models are fitted poorly, AIC will not give any warning of that.

 Basically, AIC is